-Roundtable chaired by Marie-Christine Blandin (Senator) and Patrick Zylberman (EHESP), with Paul Benkimoun (Le Monde newspaper), Olivier Henry (East Paris University-Créteil), Christophe Pouthier (Berger-Levrault Publishing), Sylvie Sargueil (Independent health journalist).
+Roundtable chaired by Marie-Christine Blandin (Senator) and Patrick Zylberman (EHESP), with Paul Benkimoun (Le Monde daily newspaper), Olivier Henry (East Paris University-Créteil), Christophe Pouthier (Berger-Levrault Publishing), Sylvie Sargueil (independent health journalist).

 Marie-Christine Blandin emphasizes France's weak development of scientific culture and education.
 Now more than ever it is necessary to value researchers who are eager to share their gains with the public.

 No doubt part of this mission is the role of the press.
-In March of 2003 during the world alert put out by the WHO (an unprecedented act) at the start of the SARS epidemic, it was still necessary to "fight" to convince the editorial board of the newspaper "Le Monde" of the importance and the significance of that episode.
+In March of 2003 during the world alert put out by the WHO (an unprecedented act) at the start of the SARS epidemic, it was still necessary to "fight" to convince the editorial board of the daily newspaper Le Monde of the importance and significance of that episode.
 Another problem involves the scalability of news.
-The avian flu in 2005 dominated the news, overshadowing the Chikungunya outbreak which at the same time was devastating The Reunion Island, a French ultraperipherical territory.
-"Le Monde" focused on the first problem, and H5N1 became, little by little, an enduring fixture in the columns of France's leading newspaper, like a sort of soap opera, at the expense of Chikungunya, an event considered to be a local and remote phenomenon.
-Obviously the paper latched onto the theme of the "dress rehearsal" which was much in fashion among the international intelligensia ever since the SARS epidemic.
+The avian flu in 2005 dominated the news, overshadowing the Chikungunya outbreak, occurring at the same time and even more devastating, on Reunion Island, a French ultraperipheral territory.
+Le Monde focused on the first problem, and H5N1 became, little by little, an enduring fixture in the columns of France's leading newspaper, like a sort of soap opera, at the expense of Chikungunya, an event considered to be a local and remote phenomenon.
+Obviously the paper latched onto the "dress rehearsal" theme, which has been much in fashion among the international intelligentsia ever since the SARS epidemic.
 The flu pandemic of 2009 is unlikely to deviate from this pattern.
-It "polarizes" the news, and by multiplying the headlines, runs the risk of saturating the readership.
-Thus are the media confronted with the same uncertainty as the public authorities, and like them have great difficulty "handling" it.
-Shouldn't we rather as of now anticipate the quality of media's handling of the question, which means training journalists whose knowledge of science and of the stakes is limited?
-Scientific topics are hardly ever brought up in basic journalistic training - the media flounders in confusion, particularly regarding anything relative to public health issues.
+It polarizes the news, and by multiplying the headlines, runs the risk of saturating the newspaper's readership.

+Thus is the media confronted with the same uncertainty as the public authorities, and like them experience great difficulty handling it.
+Shouldn't we instead now anticipate the quality of the media's handling of the question, which means training journalists whose knowledge of science and of the stakes involved is limited?
+Scientific topics are hardly ever brought up in basic journalistic training: the media flounders in confusion, particularly regarding public health issues.